Air quality management in the city

 2015 air monitoring results and trends:

-- Automatic Analyser Results Nitrogen Dioxide 2012-2016 (PDF 712KB) shows recent trends in nitrogen dioxide concentrations at monitoring stations adjacent to North Street and Lewes Road, Brighton and compares with results from Preston Park, Brighton which belongs to the UK national monitoring network.
+- Five years automatic analysers (PDF 196KB) shows trends in nitrogen dioxide concentrations at monitoring stations adjacent to North Street and Lewes Road, Brighton and compares with results from Preston Park, Brighton which belongs to the UK national monitoring network.

-- Diffusion Tube Results 2015 (Excel 21KB) the table ranks diffusion tube results by 2015 concentrations for a wide geographical area that includes Central Brighton, Hove, Portslade and Rottingdean.
+- Diffusion Tube Table (MS excel 20KB) the table ranks diffusion tube results by 2016 concentrations for a wide geographical area that includes Central Brighton, Hove, Portslade and Rottingdean.

 The council declared a new Air Quality Management Area (AQMA) (PDF 239KB) on 30 August 2013.
 The new AQMA is a quarter the size of the previous one.
 The council is developing a renewed 2014 air quality action plan targeting this area and welcomes views and constructive suggestions.
 You can also download the legal AQMA document for further information (PDF 3.7MB).

-Continuous analysis of outdoor air shows a long term improvement in nitrogen dioxide outside of the AQMA.
-Improvements are recorded in lower density areas outer roadside locations and suburban neighbourhoods where prevailing air quality is good.
-In combination with source reductions in lead, benzene and carbon monoxide it is likely that where many people live the air inhaled is more healthy than 10 or 20 years ago.
+Continuous analysis of outdoor air shows improvement in nitrogen dioxide.
+Improvements are recorded at the majority of monitoring locations including those at roadside.
+In combination with source reductions in particulate, lead, benzene and carbon monoxide, it is likely that where many people live the air inhaled is more healthy than past dacades.

-Monitoring at some city centre roadside sites in the AQMA suggests that current nitrogen dioxide concentrations are similar to 2002 with improvements since 2010.
-At a number of roadside locations nitrogen dioxide concentrations have not changed on those recorded fourteen years ago.
-Concentrations continue are recorded above the nitrogen dioxide legal limit within nine metres (30 feet) of confined roads in parts of Brighton, Portslade.
-Recent monitoring suggests compliance with the limit in Rottingdean but this needs to be confirmed with 2016 and 2017 monitoring results.
+Monitoring at some city centre roadside sites in the AQMA suggests that current nitrogen dioxide concentrations are similar to 2002 with improvements since 2010 and 2013.
+At a number of roadside locations, nitrogen dioxide concentrations have not changed on those recorded 15 years ago.
+Concentrations continue to be recorded above the nitrogen dioxide legal limit within nine metres (30 feet) of confined roads in parts of Brighton and Portslade.
+Recent monitoring suggests compliance is within the limit in Rottingdean but this needs to be confirmed with 2016 and 2017 monitoring results.

 Travel and transport